AdobeDocs/campaign-classic.en/help/distributed/using/creating-a-collaborative-campaign.md

 ---
 product: campaign
-title: Creating a collaborative campaign
+title: Create a collaborative campaign
-description: Creating a collaborative campaign
+description: Learn how to create a collaborative campaign
-audience: campaign
-content-type: reference
-topic-tags: distributed-marketing
+feature: Distributed Marketing
 exl-id: 17313fe5-ad42-45ca-a35a-1e7aa89380ef
 ---
-# Creating a collaborative campaign{#creating-a-collaborative-campaign-intro}
+# Create a collaborative campaign{#creating-a-collaborative-campaign-intro}

 ![](../../assets/v7-only.svg)

 The central entity creates collaborative campaigns from **Distributed Marketing** campaign templates.
 Refer to [this page](about-distributed-marketing.md#collaborative-campaign).

-## Creating a collaborative campaign {#creating-a-collaborative-campaign}
+## Create a collaborative campaign {#creating-a-collaborative-campaign}

 To configure a collaborative campaign, click the **[!UICONTROL Campaign management > Campaigns]** node, then the **[!UICONTROL New]** icon.